 The idea of reforming the voting system in Québec is not new and the subject has often come up in the news or been the focus of various studies since the 1960s.
 The outcomes of some general elections which resulted in numbers of elected members that did not correspond to the votes cast, particularly in 1966, 1970 and 1998, have fueled debates and served as motivation for those calling for a reform of the voting system.

 To consult a short history of the reform of the voting system in Québec, you can refer to the report produced by the Directeur général des élections du Québec and entitled Les modalités d'un mode de scrutin mixte compensatoire (in French) (pages 7 to 12).

 The Commission de la représentation électorale (in 1984) and the Directeur général des élections du Québec (in 2007) have prepared reports dealing with hypotheses for reforming the voting system.

-Readers can consult the report of the CRE, Pour un mode de scrutin équitable - La proportionnelle territoriale, made public on March 28, 1984.
+To obtain a copy of the report of the CRE, Pour un mode de scrutin équitable - La proportionnelle territoriale, made public on March 28, 1984, please contact us.

 The report of the Directeur général des élections du Québec, Les modalités d'un mode de scrutin mixte compensatoire (in French), made public on December 21, 2007, may also be consulted.
 A summary of this report (in French) is also available.